University of Ghana, Legon, grading system for GPA: What is it?

 Legon grading system for WASSCE

-The West African Senior School Certificate Examination (WASSCE) is a standardized exam conducted in West African countries.
+The West African Senior School Certificate Examination (WASSCE) is a standardised exam conducted in West African countries.
 Students who pass the exam receive a certificate confirming their graduation from secondary education.
 Here is a look at the grading scale with percentages.

 Grade | Marks |